Dynamic Diffusion Schr\"odinger Bridge in Astrophysical Observational Inversions: Diffusion Schrödinger bridge for astrophysical observational inversion

 where $\mathbf{x}_t$ takes the analytical form from Eq.~\ref{eq:5}.
 Given that astrophysical data often present large spatial resolutions, we adopt a patch-based training strategy that is widely used in both vision and scientific applications~\citep{liphysics,yang2019deep}, with cropped patches from the original simulation data.
 Specifically, $\mathbf{x}_1$ and $\mathbf{y}$ are cropped into smaller patches of consistent size to facilitate efficient learning while preserving local physical structures.

 For inference, in contrast to the padding-based techniques used in prior works~\citep{liphysics}, we design an aggregated sampling strategy to restore higher-resolution prediction results.
 Given a large testing observable $\mathbf{y}_{obs}$ (e.g., real-world survey data), we partition $\mathbf{y}_{obs}$ into overlapping patches $\mathbf{y}^i_{obs}$ that match the training resolution.
 We then independently run inference on each patch to obtain corresponding predictions $\tilde{\mathbf{x}}^i_1$, and aggregate across all patches to reconstruct the final predicted distribution $\tilde{\mathbf{x}}_1$.
-Fig.~\ref{fig:method} illustrates the described pipeline.
+Fig.~\ref{fig:method} illustrates the described pipeline, with detailed algorithms in the appendices.